Can Springs Campground

 Directions

-From Lakeview, take US 395 north towards Paisley approximately 6.3 miles to Highway 140E/Warner Highway.
-Turn right towards Adel, go approximately 8 miles to Forest Road 3615.
-Turn left, go approximately 12.7 miles to Forest Road 3720.
-Turn right, go approximately 4.3 miles to Forest Road 3720-123 to the campground on the right.
+From the Lakeview Interagency Office, take US 395 north toward Paisley approximately 6.3 miles to Highway 140E/Warner Highway.
+Turn right toward Adel and go approximately 8.0 miles to Forest Road 3615.
+Turn left and go approximately 12.7 miles to Forest Road 3720.
+Turn right and go approximately 4.3 miles to Forest Road 3720-123 to the campground on the right.

 Amenities